danthegoodman1/Custom-BashBunny-Payloads/SuperShell/readme.md

 Basic configuration is done in the `p.ps1` file, in which you will determine whether you want to use the various attacks of SuperShell.

 More complicated, and not as essential configuration is for the shortcut poisoning (which just happens to be the centerpiece of SuperShell).
 To do so, we need to populate `z.cmd` with some actual commands.
 I would recommend making that file some sort of .bat/.cmd payload generated for dropping an Empire or Metasploit shell.
 However one important thing to do is modify the payload file so that it does not delete itself!
 Also, you can just rename a .bat file to a .cmd file as they are almost the same thing.
 Elevation is something that should be done after a little lateral movement, because many times elevation is not even necessary, and it could potentially set off some red flags.

+If you want to really scare people into becoming more secure (if you are doing security testing at your company or something along those lines), enable the `$hacked_shortcut_logo` variable, which will take all existing shortcuts and give them the logo of `hl.ico` in the switch directory.

 ### Status: